Last Updated on

 Back when Tim wrote the book, clicks on Adwords for buying intent keywords were typically 5-15 cents and you could generate a 3-4x return on ad spend right off the bat by sending cold traffic to a sales page.
 Tim mentions doing this with his BrainQuicken supplement in his muse math addition to the book.

-The thing is in 2017 clicks are typically at least 10x more expensive and making buying intent clicks instantly profitable for anyone who isn't an Adwords expert is incredibly hard.
+The thing is, nowadays clicks are typically at least 10x more expensive and making buying intent clicks instantly profitable for anyone who isn't an Adwords expert is incredibly hard.
 Instead you need to extract more money out of every visitor using methods such popups, email marketing automation and marketing funnels to cover your acquisition costs.

 Fortunately Facebook ads and funnel software have filled this gap but require a different strategy to what was in the book.
 Cost per click on Facebook is in my experience less than half that of adwords which is great and you can target niche audiences with their audience insights tool in ways which are impossible on google.